mars-planet/mars_city/servers/kim/doc/kim-sw-reqs.rst

 #. different types, degrees, and mediums of feedback (text, artificial speech,
-   and more demanding graphical displays), with implementation dependent in part on additional details about the Aouda.X :term:``HUD`` and/or MARVIN.
+   and more demanding graphical displays), with implementation dependent in part on additional details about the Aouda.X :term:`HUD` and/or MARVIN.
 #. support for a dialog manager (for managing conversation-related inference)
    and other more advanced natural language processing capabilities built on top of other components of the rover software executive
 #. easy-to-use, low maintenance learning mechanisms, starting with the
    capacity for simple user-definable macros that can be 'written' entirely in the field and 'on the fly'.
+For example, suppose an astronaut decides, in the field, that she or he wants the rover to take 2 pictures (each with different camera settings) with, say, him- or herself at the center, at multiple locations.
+Without macros and without pre-EVA scripting of this task, the astronaut will have to go through this loop

+      #.
+With the rover following, proceed to the next location where pictures
+         are desired.
+      #.
+Tell the rover to take a picture of the astronaut with parameter set
+         1.
+      #.
+Tell the rover to take a picture of the astronaut with parameter set
+         2.
+   every time a pair of pictures at a new location is desired.
+With the ability to record simple macros, the astronaut can instead tell the rover to 'start recording', give instructions to the rover - in the case of the example above, 'Follow closely.'...'Stop.'...'Take a picture of me using
+   <settings abc>.'...'Take a picture of me using <settings xyz>.'...'Stop
+   recording.
+Label this macro <macro-name>.'

 Environment
 -----------

-Kim is intended to be written in Python, with an instance hosted on the rover server (wrapped in a Tango distributed control system object) running Ubuntu 12.04 (LTS), and to interact well with other elements of the :term:``ERAS C3`` Prototype; probably at minimum receiving audio (eventually) from the Aouda.X Spacesuit Communication Server via the associated Aouda OBDH Tango object.
+Kim is intended to be written in Python, with an instance hosted on the onboard computer of the analogue space suit (Aouda.X), (wrapped in a Tango distributed control system object) running Ubuntu 12.04 (LTS), and to interact well with other elements of the :term:`ERAS C3` Prototype, namely the rover executive / planning agent.

 User classes & objectives
 -------------------------